adamhalasz/owner/Readme.md

 - Easy to use API
 - Perfect for middleware
 - Grant, Revoke, and Check Permissions
-- Query Owner Resources, Resource Methods, Classes
+- Query Owner Resources, Resource Methods, Models
-- Support for file system and memory storage mechanism by default
+- Supports file system storage by default
-- Support for custom storage mechanisms (mongodb/mysql etc.)
+- Support for custom storage mechanisms (mongodb/mysql/rethinkdb etc.)
-- Owner/Class/Resource/Method Identifiers are simple Strings
+- Owner/Model/Resource/Method Identifiers are simple Strings

 ## **Intro**
 You won't really encounter with these definitions until you fiddle around with Events and Custom Storage, but it's good to know anyway:

 - `Resource`:  A Protected Resource Identifier (ex: a specific Post in a blog)
-- `Class`: An identifier for a Class of Resources (ex: Posts in a blog)
+- `Model`: An identifier for a Model of Resources (ex: Posts in a blog)
 - `Owner`: The Resource Owner (ex: The Logged-In User)
 - `Method`: A Resource's Method Identifier (ex: `comment`, `edit`, `delete`)